How the coronavirus outbreak is roiling the film and entertainment industries

 The Covid-19 coronavirus outbreak, which was first identified in China in December, has had sweeping effects in the public health, business, and travel sectors, among others.
 And while the repercussions for the entertainment industry may seem to pale in comparison to the clear threat the virus poses to human life, the ripple effects do have implications for the people around the world who make a living producing and distributing movies, music, and more.

 Here are the biggest and most significant developments in the entertainment industry in response to the outbreak.
-Most recently, several movies (including the upcoming James Bond movie No Time to Die and Peter Rabbit 2) have been delayed, and major cultural events have been postponed or canceled, including SXSW and the Emerald City Comic Con.
+Most recently, late night comedy shows have suspended live audiences; several movies (including the upcoming James Bond movie No Time to Die and Peter Rabbit 2) have been delayed; major cultural events have been postponed or canceled, including SXSW, E3, and Coachella; and Survivor has delayed production from March until May.

 Major entertainment festival cancellations and postponements